Reading Time: 13 minutes

 – A few social enterprises and private companies are in the infancy stage of creating tours, treks, and facilities in the rural areas of Armenia.
 The Ministry of Nature Protection has also recently assembled a team to work on ecotourism.

 The wine culture of Armenia was lost during the Soviet period and much work is needed now to reacquire it.
-The idea of “bringing wine to people” (having wine events in the city) instead of “people going to wine” (having people to travel to wineries) is a practical approach to catapult wine education.
-As it seems, some wineries agree with this way of promoting their own wines and nurturing wine- drinking and appreciation behaviors too.
-Both Voskevaz and Maran wineries have set up wine bars in town, called Voskevaz Wine Time and Enoteca EVN respectively.
+The idea of “bringing wine to people” (having wine events in the city) instead of “people going to wine” (having people travel to wineries) is a practical approach to catapult wine education.
+As it seems, some wineries agree with this way of promoting their own wines and nurturing wine- drinking and appreciation behaviors too; both Voskevaz and Maran wineries have set up wine bars in town, called Voskevaz Wine Time and Enoteca EVN respectively.

 4. The potential for growth in wine exports.
 During the Soviet times, Armenia, unlike Georgia, was perceived as a brandy-producing country instead of wine.
-The legacy of the Soviet continued to be felt in Armenia today.
-As reported by several local new agencies, Armenian wine exports saw 20 to 30 percent increment in 2016.
+The legacy of the Soviet continues to be felt in Armenia today.
+As reported by several local news agencies, Armenian wine exports saw 20 to 30 percent increment in 2016.
 However, to put things in perspective: Armenia exports about 2 million bottles of wine per year, while the neighboring Georgia exports close to 50 million bottles.

-We believe that there’s no strategy in or urgency for Armenia to go into the low-price and high-volume red ocean; instead, opt for brand building and sustainable development through the export of wine that adequately represents Armenia’s unique terroir and background story.
+We believe that there’s no worthwhile strategy in or urgency for Armenia to go into the low-price and high-volume red ocean; instead, it should opt for brand building and sustainable development through the export of wine that adequately represents Armenia’s unique terroir and background story.
 A quick search on the internet shows the delicious and polished Karas Red Wine is going at USD$13 in the United States, and the prime example of the native Areni grape Zorah Karasi can be found at under £20 in the United Kingdom.

 5. International press and awareness.
 In the past year, Armenian wine has been garnering significant attention from the international press, thanks to a few individuals and organizations.
 Julia Harding of JancisRobinson.com wrote a tasting article after visiting Zorah Winery in September 2016.
 Miquel Hudin, who runs a wine blog called Wine on VI, wrote a concise introduction to Armenian wines.
 The magazine Saveur published a multi-page spread dedicated to wine and travel in Armenia.
 And most recently, The Vine & Wine Foundation sponsored a group of international bloggers on a tasting visit.
 Most of those who were invited have already blogged about their experiences with Armenian wines.